DataFriend101/Canadian-Healthcare-Workforce-Analysis/README.md

 A Power BI analysis of healthcare workforce supply, demographics, and growth trends across Canadian provinces and territories, 2020–2024.

 # Project Overview
-This project examines how Canada's healthcare workforce* has changed over a four-year period, with a focus on geographic distribution, demographic composition, and growth patterns.
+This project examines how Canada's healthcare workforce* has changed over a five-year period, with a focus on geographic distribution, demographic composition, and growth patterns.

-*This analysis covers four professions: Physicians, Physiotherapists, Psychologists, and Registered Nurses — selected for complete data availability across all provinces and years.
+*This analysis covers four professions: Physicians, Physiotherapists, Psychologists, and Registered Nurses; selected for complete data availability across all provinces and years.

 # Tools Used
 - Microsoft Excel (data structuring)